sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 ```
 The above command will show, for each buggy instruction, the register has mismatching symbolic summaries.

 We know, from our past experience, that having both the operands equal makes the semantics of some instructions pretty challenging.
-We leverage that by running SIV on instructions with its operands being the same register and found coupe of [bugs](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/tests/single_instruction_translation_validation/mcsema/docs/AE_docs/same-reg-bugs.txt).
+We leverage that experience by running SIV on instructions with its operands being the same register and found coupe of [bugs](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/tests/single_instruction_translation_validation/mcsema/docs/AE_docs/same-reg-bugs.txt).
 ```
 cd ~/Github/validating-binary-decompilation/tests/single_instruction_translation_validation/mcsema/
 cat docs/AE_docs/same-reg-bugs.txt | parallel "cd {}; make provez3; cd -"
 ```

+Bug Reports to McSema can be found [here](https://github.com/lifting-bits/remill/issues/376), which are all acknoledged.

 #### Reproducing timeouts
 We found that [timeouts]((https://github.com/sdasgup3/validating-binary-decompilation/tree/master/tests/single_instruction_translation_validation/mcsema/docs/AE_docs/flaky_TO.txt)) (related to paddb, psubb) are flaky: the Z3 solver results toggled between unknown and unsat depending on the order in which other unrelated constraints are added (a known z3 issue: https://github.com/Z3Prover/z3/issues/1106).
 By removing the unrelated constraints, z3 concludes them to be equivalent.
 For example, for the above flaky cases, the current version of `test-z3.py` has the unrelated constraints commented-in (and marked with `REMOVE: START` and `REMOVE: END` tags).
 Hence, following the steps will them all of them pass